Nish-026/FletNix/README.md

 ![FletNix-removebg-preview](https://github.com/Nish-026/FletNix/assets/115637679/2d4ced14-74c6-40ec-8b25-1b197b542d91)

-# FletNix - Netflix Movie/TV Show Search and Filter App
+# FletNix - Movie/TV Show Search and Filter App

-FletNix is a web application that allows users to search for and filter through a comprehensive list of movies and TV shows available on Netflix.
-Users can register and log in using their email, password, and age.
+FletNix is a web application that allows users to search for and filter through a comprehensive list of movies and TV shows.
+Users can register and log in using their email, password, username and age.
 The app provides basic authentication, pagination, search functionality, and content filtering based on age.

 ## Table of Contents
 - [Features](#features)